sebastianrjay/todo-app/README.md

 * First install npm, MongoDB and the npm MongoDB driver if not already installed.
 Be sure to add the npm, mongo, and mongod commands to your $PATH.
+* Clone this repository in the desired location.
 * Run 'npm install'
 * Open a new terminal tab or window and run 'mongod' to start the MongoDB driver and run the database.
 Leave this tab alone, and open a new tab in the root